SvenHaedrich/dali_mon/README.md

 ## Read from Serial Port

 Remember to set the serial port communication parammeters before starting the monitor routine.
-For instance readind a serial port connected to `ttyUSB0` that uses a baudrate of 115200 Baud.
+This example reads from a serial port connected to `ttyUSB0` using a baudrate of 115200 Baud.
 ```bash
 stty -F /dev/ttyUSB0 115200 liout -crtscts
 ./dali_mon < /dev/ttyUSB0